-What Is Earth Day And Why It’s More Important Than Ever
+Why Earth Day is More Important Than Ever

-2020 marks 50 years since the first Earth Day, and sadly, we haven’t come as far as those pioneering protesters would have hoped for in half a century.
-In fact, we might even be worse off now than we were then.
+It’s 52 years since the first Earth Day, and sadly, we haven’t come as far as those pioneering protesters would have hoped for in over half a century…

-Back on April 22nd 1970, millions of people took to the streets to protest about the negative impact that 150 years of industrialisation had had on the planet; now we’ve reached the heady heights of 200 years of industry, travel, power, city expansion and myriad other factors that have had a negative effect on the Earth.
+Back on April 22nd 1970, millions of people took to the streets to protest about the negative impact that 150 years of industrialisation had had on the planet.
+Now after 200 years of industry, travel, power, city expansion and myriad other factors that have had a catastrophic effect on the Earth’s environment.
 In addition, since 1970, wild animal populations have halved while the human population has doubled, putting even more pressure on natural resources.
 The world is now facing the greatest rate of extinction since the dinosaurs disappeared; orangutan, rhino and leopards are amongst those in mortal danger of disappearing forever.